CiscoDevNet/terraform-provider-intersight/website/docs/d/adapter_host_fc_interface.html.markdown

 ---
+subcategory: "adapter"
 layout: "intersight"
 page_title: "Intersight: intersight_adapter_host_fc_interface"
-sidebar_current: "docs-intersight-data-source-adapter-host-fc-interface"
 description: |-
   Host facing fibre channel interface on a server adapter.
 ---

-# Data Source: intersight_adapter._host_fc_interface
+# Data Source: intersight_adapter_host_fc_interface
 Host facing fibre channel interface on a server adapter.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `admin_state`:(string) Admin Configured State of Host Fibre Channel Interface.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.
 * `ep_dn`:(string) The Endpoint Config Dn of the Host Fibre Channel Interface.